Research

 Joint with Jose Renato Haas Ornelas

-Abstract: We show that Peer-to-Peer (P2P) lenders are a relevant competitor to traditional banks in concentrated banking markets.
-Using virtually the universe of unsecured working capital loans to small businesses in Brazil, we find that smaller and riskier firms find lower interest rates at P2P platforms compared to banks.
-Once the firms borrow from P2Ps, they do find a lower rate on subsequent bank loans.
-Moreover, in oligopolistic Brazilian municipalities, large incumbent banks decrease their lending rates and expand credit to more businesses after the arrival of P2P loans.
-These findings are rationalized in a banking sector model that unveils how the small presence of P2P player can trigger a price reaction from an incumbent bank.
+Abstract: We show that Peer-to-Peer (P2P) lenders are a relevant competitor to traditional banks in the Brazilian concentrated banking market.
+Once firms borrow from P2Ps, we observe their subsequent bank loan to find that the interest rate decreases compared to very similar non-P2P clients.
+In Brazilian oligopolistic municipalities, large banks decrease their lending rates and increase credit availability after P2P entry.
+Our conceptual framework unveils how the small presence of P2P player can trigger a price reaction from an incumbent bank.
 Our results are especially important for financial regulators in emerging economies featuring high banking market concentration.